Revolutionary Mexicanist Action

+Its members were known as the Golden Shirts because most of them were veteran soldiers of Pancho Villa, who referred to his soldiers this way because of the uniform they wore.
+The term 'Golden Shirts' was never used by the organization, as it was a nickname used by both supporters and detractors of the ARM.
+However, they did use the term 'Los Dorados' in propaganda and official documents.

 Nicolás Rodríguez Carrasco, a brigadier general under Pancho Villa in the 1910s during the Mexican Revolution, led the group during its most active period.
-Many founding members of the paramilitary had also been veterans of the Mexican Revolution of 1910-1920.
+Many founding members of the paramilitary had also been veterans of the Mexican Revolution of 1910–1920.
 Members were known as "the Gold Shirts", a name reminiscent of Villa's elite soldiers whom he referred to as "los dorados" (the golden ones).

 Operating under the motto of "Mexico for Mexicans", the organization called for the expulsion of Jews and Chinese from Mexico.
 The Gold Shirts advocated the seizure of Chinese- and Jewish-owned businesses.
 They also fiercely opposed labor movements and often clashed with members of the Mexican Communist Party.
 The group was very active in union busting, with the Gold Shirts instigating violent clashes with strikers.